mszankowski/DELTA-HMI-Library/README.md

-# Delta-HMI-simulator-AS-functions
+# Custom libraries for Delta Electronic products Induprogress
-Projekt for Delta HMI to simulate AS build-in functions
+> Project for Delta HMI to simulate AS build-in functions